DrorHarari/keypirinha-ppl/README.md

 There are many ideas to make Ppl better but it is very useful in its current form.
 Future enhancements may include:
 * Support Outlook csv contacts export format
 * Support more contact entry fields
-* Support shared contacts file
 * ...

 ## Release Notes ##

+**V0.6**
+- Remove support for contacts.json
+- Support copying VCF from predefined remote source (e.g. shared VCF contacts file)
+- Add support for home phone numbers in VCF files

 **V0.5**
 - Support custom protocol handlers for calling and mailing.